 - All instructional and non-instructional rooms in school and district facilities will comply with recommended social distancing standards to the maximum extent practicable. - All schools will allow for social distancing within the classroom to the maximum extent practicable.
-This will be achieved by ensuring students are seated at least 6 feet apart.
+The district will follow the protocols as designated by state and local authorities.
 When a classroom or non-instructional room is not able to maintain this physical distance, additional modifications will implemented when possible, including using physical barriers between desks, turning desks to face the same direction (rather than facing each other), and/or having students sit on only one side of a table, spaced apart appropriately. - Face coverings for students are required at all times when in the school building.
-However, at teacher discretion, students will be given "mask breaks" when social distancing is possible. - Objects used by students will be sanitized after use. - Face coverings are always required for visitors and staff in the building unless it will inhibit the individual's health. - Where possible, schools in the district will provide physical markings (i.e. tape on floors/sidewalks, signs on walls) to help ensure that staff and students remain at least six feet apart in lines and at other times - Where possible, schools may create "one-way routes" in hallways and stairways. - Students who need to use the bathroom must wear their face covering at all times in the hallway, bathroom, and when returning to the classroom.
+However, at teacher discretion, students will be given "mask breaks" when social distancing is possible. - Face coverings are always required for visitors and staff in the building unless it will inhibit the individual's health. - Where possible, schools in the district will provide physical markings (i.e. tape on floors/sidewalks, signs on walls) to help ensure that staff and students remain social distanced in lines and at other times - Where possible, schools may create "one-way routes" in hallways and stairways. - Students who need to use the bathroom must wear their face covering at all times in the hallway, bathroom, and when returning to the classroom.
 Students must wash their hands in the bathroom and sanitize their hands upon the return to the classroom.
 The number of students in bathrooms at any time will be limited. - When possible, hall monitors will be stationed near restrooms to enforce social distancing in the bathrooms and in the hallways. - Staff who assist students with toileting will be provided with the appropriate PPE by the district. - In the event that lunch/snack must be provided indoors, students must maintain social distancing and remain seated.
 Face coverings will be put on immediately after snack/lunch is consumed. - Students will remain in class groups (homerooms) during outdoor recess to avoid intermingling with other classes during the school day.